-We currently issue two types of performance-based awards: performance cash units (PCUs) and phantom stock units.
+We currently issue two types of performance-based awards: Performance Cash Units (PCUs) and performance-based phantom stock units.
 In prior years, we issued PSUs and PCUs.

 PCUs are performance-based awards that contain payout conditions which are based on our performance against our peers with regard to relative return on capital employed (ROCE) over a three-year performance period.
-PCUs are settled in cash.
 Each PCU has a nominal value of \$100.00.
 A maximum of 200 percent of the number of PCUs granted may be earned if performance at the maximum level is achieved.
-PCUs vest to the extent earned at the end of a three year performance period.
+PCUs vest to the extent earned at the end of a three-year performance period and are settled in cash.

-Phantom stock units are performance based awards denominated in a number of shares which contain payout conditions based on our performance against our peers with regard to relative total shareholder return (TSR) over a three-year performance period.
-Phantom stock units are settled in cash or other form of immediately-available funds upon vesting.
-They represent a grant of hypothetical stock equivalent to shares of stock but the employee receives cash upon vesting.
+Performance-based phantom stock units are performance-based awards denominated in a number of shares which contain payout conditions based on our performance against our peers with regard to relative total shareholder return (TSR) over a three-year performance period.
+They represent a grant of hypothetical stock to the equivalent number of shares of common stock but, with the employee receiving cash upon vesting.
 We used a simulation-based option pricing approach to determine the fair value of these awards.
-A maximum of 250 percent of the number of phantom stock units granted may be earned if performance at the maximum level is achieved.
-Phantom stock units vest fully at the end of the three year performance period.
+A maximum of 250 percent of the number of performance-based phantom stock units granted may be earned if performance at the maximum level is achieved.
+Performance-based phantom stock units vest to the extent earned at the end of the three-year performance period and are settled in cash.

-PSUs are also performance-based awards that contain payout conditions which are based on our performance against our peers with regard to relative TSR over a three-year performance period.
+As noted above, in years prior to 2016, we also issued PSUs, performance-based awards that contain payout conditions which are based on our performance against our peers with regard to relative TSR over a three-year performance period.
 The effects of these conditions are reflected in the grant-date fair value of the award using a simulation-based option pricing approach for valuation.
 A maximum of 250 percent of the number of PSUs granted may be earned if performance at the maximum level is achieved.
-PSUs vest to the extent earned at the end of a three year performance period.
+PSUs vest to the extent earned at the end of a three-year performance period and are settled in shares of our common stock.

 We evaluate the terms of each award to determine if the award should be accounted for as equity or a liability under the stock compensation rules of U.S. GAAP.
-PCUs and phantom stock units are classified as liability awards and PSUs are classified as equity awards.
+PCUs and performance-based phantom stock units are classified as liability awards and PSUs are classified as equity awards.